 As companies expand their operations in Saudi Arabia or across the GCC and beyond, they face new legal, financial, and operational hurdles.
 Establishing new branches, purchasing assets, hiring teams and setting up supply chains all require the right financial management.

-An CFO in Saudi Arabiaa facilitates expansion through feasibility studies, conducting the financial due diligence process, getting funds and establishing internal controls for financial transactions.
-By tackling these difficult tasks, a skilled CFO makes sure that expansion initiatives are sustainable, efficient and consistent to the company’s long-term goals.
+MFD enables businesses to engage CFO professionals who support expansion through feasibility studies, financial due diligence, fundraising, and establishing internal financial controls.
+By tackling these difficult tasks, a skilled CFO makes sure that expansion initiatives are sustainable, efficient and consistent with the company’s long-term goals.

 The Future Outlook for CFOs in Saudi Arabia

 Future leadership of finance within Saudi Arabia looks promising.
 As Saudi Arabia intensifies its efforts to diversify its economy business will require advanced financial plans.
-This will increase the responsibilities of the CFO from a financial gatekeeper to a an architect of strategic importance and a leader in innovation.
+This will increase the responsibilities of the CFO from a financial gatekeeper to a strategic architect and a leader in innovation.

-Companies that invest in solid management of their finances today through securing assistance of a highly experienced CFO in Saudi Arabia will be better equipped to handle the complexities of change, make the most of opportunities and sustain success in the coming years.
+Companies that strengthen financial management today — with MFD facilitating access to experienced CFOs in Saudi Arabia — will be better equipped to handle complexities, seize opportunities, and sustain success in the coming years.

 The expectations of an accountant will continue to change, but one thing will be consistent: businesses that focus on quality of their finances and strategic thinking will be the leaders in the next phase of growth for business in the vibrant economy of Saudi Arabia.